Stylback/home-server/README.md

 </p>
 </details>

-## Perimiter security with Fail2Ban
+## Perimeter security with Fail2Ban

 [Fail2Ban](https://github.com/fail2ban/fail2ban) is a service that can watch log files and take action, such as banning IP-addresses that have multiple failed log-in attempts.